RemeJuan/remelehane/src/pages/posts/up-your-testing-game.md

 As you can see, within the function body we are looking for a widget that is an `Icon`(so a type comparison) and that the icon property of that Icon widget matches the `IconData` `Icons.circle_outlined`.

 That way if for some reason, someone went and changed the *false* icon to `Icons.menu` for some strange reason, the `find.byWidgetPredicate` lookup would fail.
-If we had used the `find.byType`or even `find.byKey`, assuming we had provided unique keys, the test would have conitued to pass.
+If we had used the `find.byType`or even `find.byKey`, assuming we had provided unique keys, the test would have continued to pass.

-The `find.byWidgetPredicate` lookup within widget testing allows you to write near bullet proof tests.
+The `find.byWidgetPredicate` lookup within widget testing allows you to write near bulletproof tests.

 ## Better usecase (RichText)